- Am I an international student?

 Does Oberlin offer degrees in business or engineering?

 Oberlin prepares undergraduates for subsequent study of business and engineering at the graduate level.
 For example, students who major in economics and/or computer science are often strong candidates for graduate programs such as the MBA.
-Our Business Scholars Program provides opportunities for students to work with successful Oberlin alumni during the winter term.
+Our Business Scholars Program, offered during Winter Term, provides opportunities for students to work with successful Oberlin alumni in the financial sector.

 Learning More About Oberlin